character-ai/prompt-poet/README.md

 2. Extensible: Make it as easy as possible to create new prompts for new use cases.
 3. Experimentation: Must be easy to experiment with wholly different prompt formats and content.

-Fundamentally, Prompt Poet is split into two layers -- a Templating Layer and a Logical Layer.
-We aim to keep a clear separation between these layers such that the Templating Layer exclusively handles the representation of the prompt and the Logical Layer handles the mechanics of constructing the prompt.
+Fundamentally, Prompt Poet is split into two layers -- a Templating Layer and a Compilation Layer.
+We aim to keep a clear separation between these layers such that the Templating Layer exclusively handles the representation of the prompt and the Compilation Layer handles the mechanics of constructing the prompt.

 ---